vdaas/vald/docs/api/insert.md

 StreamInset RPC is the method  to add new multiple vectors by the [bidirectional streaming RPC](https://grpc.io/docs/what-is-grpc/core-concepts/#bidirectional-streaming-rpc).<br>
 It can communicate between client and server in any order.
 Each Insert request and response are independent.
-It's a recommended method when a large amount of vector should be inserted.
+It's a recommended method to insert the large amount of vectors.

 ### Input